aryn-ai/sycamore/README.md

 1. An OpenAI Key for LLM access.
 You can create an OpenAI account [here](https://platform.openai.com/signup), or if you already have one, you can retrieve your key [here](https://platform.openai.com/account/api-keys).

 2. For the highest quality table extraction (and better answers), the demo Sycamore script needs AWS credentials for Amazon Textract and an Amazon S3 bucket for Textract input/output.
+This script uses Textract and Amazon S3 in the US-East-1 region.
 You can optionally disable Textract.
 You will accrue AWS charges for Textract usage.
 If you want to enable Textract:

 - If you do not have an AWS account, sign up [here](https://portal.aws.amazon.com/billing/signup).
 You will need this during configuration.
-- Create an Amazon S3 bucket in your AWS account for use with Textract (e.g. s3://username-textract-bucket).
+- Create an Amazon S3 bucket in your AWS account in the US-East-1 region for use with Textract (e.g. s3://username-textract-bucket).
 We recommend you set up bucket lifecycle rules that automatically delete files in this bucket, as the data stored here is only needed temporarily during a Sycamore data processing job.

 ### Now, let's get started